sxyu/Cantus-2/README.md

 Be careful **never** to change the end comment (that might mess up the file when the editor re-generates the settings).

+**The plugin Directory**
+The plugin/ directory is used for storing plugins, as the name implies.
+All .can files under the init directory (and all subdirectories) under the base directory will be loaded at startup, but are not imported.

+**Importing and loading**
+Loading a file with the `load` statement makes it available to the evaluator.
+Functions and variables declared in the scope will become visible their original namespace.

+Importing a file with the `import` statement makes the contents of the file directly accessible in the evaluator

+Both of these statements can either be supplied with a full path, a relative path from the executing directory (using . as separator), or a path inside the include directory.

+**The include Directory**
+Files in this directory are not loaded on startup.
+However, all .can files in the include directory may be easily imported into the evaluator with an import statement.

+For example,
+`import a.b` will import the file at include/a/b.can if available

 **The init Directory**
-All .can files under the init directory (and all subdirectories) under the base directory will also be ran at startup.
-Configuration from these files will *override* that in the main script.

-**The plugin Directory**
-The same is true for the plugin directory.
-Configuration from scripts in this directory will *be overriden* that in the main script and in the init directory scripts.
+The init directory is for placing additional initialization scripts.
+They are run after the main initialization file and override items declared in the main evaluation file.

 **Run another program**
 The `start(path)` and `startwait(path)` functions facilitate adding new functionality by allowing you to call other programs from within Cantus.
 For `start(path)`, the output from the program is saved to the variable called "result" by default.
 For `startwait(path)`, the output is returned.

+### Object-Oriented Programming

+Cantus also supports basic OOP: you can create classes and use inheritance.
+Example of some classes:
+class pet
+	name = ""
+	function init(name)
+		this.name = name
+	function text()
+		return "Pet name: " + name

+class cat : pet
+	function init(name)
+		this.name = name
+	function speak()
+		return "Meow!"
+	function text()
+		return "Cat name: " + name

+myCat = cat("Alex")
+alert(myCat) # alerts Cat name: Alex
+alert(myCat.speak()) # alerts Meow!

 ### License